 - Paternity must be established before the court can order child support

-The mother, child and the alleged father will be scheduled for a genetic testing appointment.
-Currently, this is done by collecting a DNA sample from the inside of the cheek by gently rubbing There is no need to collect a blood sample and needles are not used in this process.
 If an Affidavit of Parentage was signed in the hospital at the time the child was born, or if there is already a court order establishing paternity, the local child support office cannot disestablish paternity.
 You may contact an attorney.
 If the child was born during the time the parents were married, the husband is presumed to be the father of the child.
 You may wish to contact an attorney for legal advice.

 - Withhold child support from wages and unemployment benefits, Workers’ Compensation claims, etc.